Morges,Parc de l'Indépendance. Foto/Photo: TES

 (Source and further information: www.morges-tourisme.ch)

-Impressions of Morges
+Impressions from Morges

 Le musée Forel